-Configure how Altocloud tracks your visitors as they move through your website.
+Configure how Genesys Predictive Engagement tracks visitors as they move through your website.

 - Configure the following permissions in Genesys Cloud: